qianyisun/Yolov4_guideline.GitHub.io/index.md

 * git push<br>
 Uploads changes from all local branches to the respective remote repositories.<br>

-Even though we are not going to utilize other GitHub basic operation, you could learn more operations by the [Link](https://confluence.lsstcorp.org/display/LDMDG/Basic+Git+Operations)<br>
+Even though we may not utilize other GitHub basic operation, you still could learn more Git operations by the [Link](https://confluence.lsstcorp.org/display/LDMDG/Basic+Git+Operations)<br>

 #### 1.2 Google drive and Google colab introduction
 [Google drive](https://en.wikipedia.org/wiki/Google_Drive) is a great cloud file storage.
 Here we need to create google colab on Google drive to prepare for subsequent model establishment and object detections using Yolov4 model,etc.<br>

 Google colab is an interactive environment which could allow you write and execute code.<br>

-Here the website would provide the [video](https://www.youtube.com/watch?v=xoo4mTujM1U) to introduce how we could create a new google colab on Google drive.<br>
+Here we provide the [video](https://www.youtube.com/watch?v=xoo4mTujM1U) to introduce how we could create a new google colab on Google drive.<br>

 ### 2. Obtaining data
 If we want to train Yolov4 model to do object detection, the first thing is to obtain trained dataset.
-Because if we want to train any single object on model, we might need hundreds of availabe format's images.
+Because if we want to train any single object on model, we might need hundreds of availabe images with correct format.
 We could download the images from Google Open Images dataset V6 including about 9M images which have object bounding boxes, object segmentation masks, visual connections, and so on.
 In order to download these images from Google Open Images and convert them into available format image for model training, there is a [video](https://www.youtube.com/watch?v=_4A9inxGqRM) that could help us obtain available data step by step.
 You might need to use the [GitHub reportory](https://github.com/theAIGuysCode/OIDv4_ToolKit) if you are planning to do every step within that video.

 ### 3. Training data to obtain model weight